Saturday, 27 May 2017

 The board fitted nicely onto the plate inside the modulator case, stuck on with some double sided tape.
 The top two ground connectors give a bit of extra support and hang over the side of the case, held down by the lid.

 The two green wires on the right connect the 5V and video signal into the board.
-The green wire on the left threads under the plate and connects to the output phono connector (the original wire having been disconnected).
+The green wire on the left threads under the central metalwork and connects to the output phono connector (the original wire having been disconnected).
 With the lid back on the modulator, you wouldn't know it had been modified.

 To test it, I connected a spare keyboard.
 I couldn't use a ZX81 keyboard for two reasons, one the connectors are spaced apart like a Spectrum, and secondly it appears they are arranged like a Spectrum, with the columns reversed and the rows rearranged.
 Since it appears to be wired like a Spectrum I used a spare Spectrum+ lid.